yudantoanas/yudantoanas/README.md

 # Hi, Yuda here! 👋

-- Experienced Software Developer and Programming Instructor from 🇮🇩
+- Software Developer and Programming Instructor from 🇮🇩
 - Interested in developing Mobile app, Back-end, and Data Engineering.
 - Open to new opportunities, let's get in touch 👉 **<yudanto.anas@gmail.com>**